 Should you be so lucky to home mature trees, these can be a great starting point for your garden design, adding natural height and structure to your garden layout.
 And other than being an attractive feature, trees also create wonderful habitats for birds and wildlife, act as filters for noise and air pollution and, of course, help to purify the air around you.

-If you've a small garden garden, it's the perfect opportunity to introduce small trees in containers.
 Apple trees, cherry trees and birches are classic garden additions and will take a while to establish so there's every reason to start tending to them in small, manageable pots asap.
-Maple trees bring gorgeous color, especially in autumn, and along with Olive, Fig and Citrus trees, which aren't the largest when fully grown so can work well in small to medium sized backyards.
+Maple trees bring gorgeous color, especially in autumn, and along with Olive, Fig and Citrus trees, which aren't the largest when fully grown so can work well in small to medium-sized gardens.

-There's a whole host of fruit and veg that you can grow in your garden and it's one of the most satisfying and wholesome pastimes about.
+There's a whole host of fruit and veg that you can grow in your garden and building raised beds yourself is super satisfying.
 More and more people in recent times have been rediscovering what it is to grow your own produce at home.
 There's endless beauty to working with nature, and you can do it no matter what size garden you have.
 What's more, you will feel oh so proud when you're having a cup of tea in your garden, only to see all your fruit and veg growing happy.
 Many even flower, like courgettes and broad beans, so you're guaranteed a gorgeous – and tasty – display.

 Organic gardening is the way forward for us all.
 And, it's a great garden idea that will not only benefit your health, but Mother Nature's too.
 Without using pesticides and by being resourceful in your garden space, you will enjoy a beautiful display of plants and most likely some great wildlife too.

-Using low planting in a courtyard garden is a great way to create the illusion of space.
-When there is a lot happening at ground level, especially with the addition of garden lighting like this Malvern outdoor lighting bundle from Lights4Fun, and accessories, it adds interest and more depth to what you thought was just a pretty standard courtyard.
+Using low planting in a smaller garden is a great way to create the illusion of space.
+When there is a lot happening at ground level, including outdoor houseplants and low-hanging tree branches, make even more of a feature display out of them with the addition of outdoor lighting – sure to add interest and more depth to all types of garden spaces.

 Some plants will need training and tying in to start them off on your structure, – such as Jasmine (Jasminum trachelospermum), Honeysuckle (Lonicera) and Clematis (Clematis x jackmanii) but they will then intertwine themselves.
 While others like climbing Hydrangea (Hydrangea petiolaris) and Ivy (Hedera) are self-clinging and will support themselves.